In this guide we’ll look at the best food processors.

 Ensure the lid is properly secured, then begin processing your food.
 Use the pulse button to roughly chop the food, while the normal run button will blend your ingredients.
 Add any extra ingredients using the feed chute at the top or, if your processor doesn’t have a chute, turn it off and remove the lid.

 A great food processor can save you hours in the kitchen, turning even complex food prep into a speedy 5 minute job.
-For its huge range of attachments, powerful 1000W motor and integrated blender, the Kenwood MultiPro Classic Food Processor is our top recommendation for the best food processor.
+For its Auto-IQ technology, one touch program, powerful 850W motor and contemporary design, the Ninja Food Processor is our recommendation for best food processor on the market!